kkjha00007/ResiGate/docs/FUNCTIONAL_DOCUMENTATION.md

 ---

 ## Notification & Meetings Enhancements
 - Users can mark all notifications as read with a single action (PATCH endpoint)
 - Dashboard only shows future meetings for all users

+---

+## 9. Additional/Planned Features & Implementation Status

+The following features and UI components are present in the codebase but may be partially implemented, experimental, or planned for future releases.
+Their status is as follows:

+- **Bill Email Logs**
+  - Admin UI for viewing bill email logs (filter by billId, userId, status, etc.)
+  - _Status: To be implemented_

+- **Bill Emailing**
+  - UI/UX for emailing a bill to a resident
+  - _Status: To be implemented_

+- **Bill/Report Download**
+  - UI/UX for downloading bills and admin financial reports (PDF/CSV)
+  - _Status: To be implemented_

+---

+**Note:**
+- Some features may be stubs or under development.
+For the most current and complete list, refer to the codebase or contact the technical team.
+- See also: API Documentation for endpoint details.